-Example 3 -1 (b)

 Recall that on May 12, the ABC Company purchased 5,000 of its own outstanding shares at a price of $25 per share.
 Also, on June 30, the company resold 1,000 shares of its treasury stock for $25.00 per share.
 For this case, let’s assume the company, on July 31 resold another 1,000 shares of its treasury stock at a price of $30.00 per share.
 Prepare the journal entry for this transaction.

-Note, the selling price per share in this case is higher the original purchase price ($30.00 vs. $25.00).
-As such, there is a $5.00 increase over the purchase price.
+Note that the selling price per share in this case is higher than the original purchase price ($30.00 vs. $25.00).
+Therefore, there is a $5.00 increase over the purchase price.
 The total cash the company receives is based on the market price it received for each share sold ($30.00 per share times the number of shares sold).
 As previously stated, whenever T/S is disposed of, regardless of the selling price at which they are disposed, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase ($25.00 per share times the number of shares sold).
-The Paid in Capital from Treasury Stock account is credited the difference (in total) between the cash received and the reduction in the treasury stock account.
-In this case, $5,000 (the $5.00 increase per share over the original purchase price times the number of shares sold).
+The Paid-in Capital from Treasury Stock account is credited the difference (in total) between the cash received and the reduction in the treasury stock account—in this case, $5,000 (the $5.00 increase per share over the original purchase price times the number of shares sold).
 The journal entry becomes: